pabi-ai/tarbooz/README.md

 To intall the theme, search for "Tarbooz Theme" in Extensions, click to open and click Install button.

 Alternatively, Quick Open (Ctrl+P), paste the following command, and press enter.

     `ext install pabi.tarbooz-theme`

 Font recommended is Iosevka to work well with theme.
 Adjust line spacing to your taste.
 A modified version of Iosevka font 'Sevakandale' is used to show examples.
 Get this font from theme's github repository > font folder.

-In VS Cose settings, after installing the font, set font as
+In VS Code settings, after installing the font, set font as

     `"editor.fontFamily": "Sevkandale, Iosevka"`

 ### Github Repository